In the glasses store

 This is the reason they started the Geislingen project.
 Small branches like the one in Geislingen, a town with 28,000 inhabitants in Baden-Württemberg, only stock a few hundred pairs of sunglasses.
 Now there are tablet computers there that work like a digital mirror: The camera films the customer, who is then shown on the screen wearing a pair of glasses from the database.
 The customer can turn their head, look at the glasses from all sides and put on the next of 10,000 pairs of glasses with a swipe across the screen.
 The software shows how well the glasses suit the face and makes suggestions.
 That already works quite well.
 For sunglasses.

-The first modernised centre is scheduled to open in Mönckebergstraße in spring: With a digital shop window, digital glasses fitting, a large coffee bar with embedded tablet screens – and tiny radio chips on every frame.
+The first modernised center is scheduled to open in Mönckebergstraße in spring: With a digital store window, digital glasses fitting, a large coffee bar with embedded tablet screens – and tiny radio chips on every frame.
 This enables the sellers to locate the glasses.
 And when a customer takes a model from the shelf, a screen will immediately display additional information about it.

 It’s not easy to find any dissatisfied people if you ask around in the Fielmann empire.
 The only complaints come from the factory in Rathenow, where the company manufactures lenses, grinds them and has them assembled with frames into glasses millions of times a year.
 “The majority of employees work just above the minimum wage”, says Nico Faupel from IG Metall.
 “The working conditions also leave a lot to be desired.
 Overtime is often ordered, but the time in lieu can only be taken when the employer decides.”
 Workers are reluctant to protest, fearing reprisals.
 Marc Fielmann says that wages in the factory have increased by 13 per cent in the last three years, and the average salary is a good 2100 euros, well above the minimum wage.
 Working hours remain below the permitted limits even at peak times.
 In addition, they are currently investing 15 million euros in Rathenow to secure the almost 1,000 jobs in the region with weak infrastructure.
 And then comes a typical Marc Fielmann sentence: “But it’s always possible to do better.”